ipaleka/algodjango/media/blog-post.md

 (algovenv) $ pip install py-algorand-sdk Django
 ```

-Version 1.5.0 of Python Algorand SDK and Django LTS version 3.2 are going to be installed by issuing that command at the time of writing this tutorial.
+Version 1.5.0 of Python Algorand SDK and Django LTS version 3.2 are going to be installed by issuing that command at the time of writing this blog post.

 # Create Django project and the main application